latraccia/sd-dss-util/README.md

 	* the hash value of the signature policy in base64 format
 	* the algorithm used to produce it (only available option for now is `SHA1`)
 * `--simulate` or `-s`, validates the parameters but doesn't start the actual signing process

+Even if `--pkcs11`, `--pkcs12`, `--mscapi`, `--mocca` are not required, one of them has to be specified in order to provide the signature token provider.

 ### Example